Tony Felloni: Personal life and death

 Felloni's ex-wife Anne Marie Flynn was the sister of Dublin politician Mannix Flynn.
 Felloni and Flynn met in a café on O'Connell Street; both already had a number of convictions by the age of eighteen and were in jail six weeks after their wedding.
-He had six children with her, including a son who died at three days old, and two more with a mistress, who he also physically abused.
+He had six children with her, including a son who died at three days old, and a son with a mistress, whom he also physically abused.
 Most of his children were part of the Felloni crime network, with all bar his youngest child developing heroin addictions and several developing HIV.
 In spite of the money he was making from the drug trade, Felloni would give none to his wife, forcing her to steal to feed the family.

 Felloni was also physically abusive to Anne Marie, being three times convicted of assaulting her.
 In a 1977 court case, Flynn stated that Felloni had put her children in an institution.
 She told journalist Veronica Guerin that she had over 300 stitches on her body and that Felloni at one time attacked her with an axe.
 Anne Marie later divorced Felloni.
 She died in May 2024, aged 74.

 Tony Felloni died from a heart attack at his home in Dublin, on 22 April 2024, at the age of 81.